Catalytic converter theft suspects charged, two more sought

 The men were charged with felony receiving stolen property and other crimes in Nicollet County in March.

+One of the catalytic converters was new and was later matched to a pickup at a car dealership in Mankato.

-Notch allegedly admitted to an investigator he helped Notch take three converters from Mankato and three from New Ulm and he sells the vehicle parts to scrap yards.
+Notch allegedly admitted to an investigator he helped Luckhardt take three converters from Mankato and three from New Ulm and he sells the vehicle parts to scrap yards.

 Seven missing catalytic converters were reported in the region on or around March 10: five in Mankato, one in rural Nicollet County and one in New Ulm, plus an attempted theft in New Ulm.